It’s An App World After All

 Lastly, the self-propelling development loop is where the magic happens.
 As app owners harness data and analytics from the growing usage of their apps, they begin to learn more.
 These learnings get truncated into new features and ideas, ultimately delivering better user experiences.

-In fact, some features may appeal to an entirely new audience that didn’t see enough value in the original proposition.
+In fact, some features may appeal to an entirely new audience that didn’t see enough value in the initial proposition.
 Consider apps like Skype, Twitter or Whatsapp who discovered new applications for the product as more feedback came in.

 The growth flow diagram is good framework for app enthusiasts to help them grow a user base, improve the percentage of users invested in the app, use data and exploit opportunities to monetize the relationship.